Become a Proofreader with No Experience (A 10-Step Guide)

 Is proofreading a good side hustle?

-Proofreading is a solid side hustle because the startup costs are reasonable, the hours are flexible, it’s pandemic proof, and you can do it just about anywhere.
+Proofreading is a solid side hustle because the startup costs are reasonable, the hours are flexible, it’s pandemic-resilient, and you can do it just about anywhere.

 Furthermore, working as a proofreader helps you improve your written communication skills, which are valuable for numerous jobs!